Francis Rooney: Climate change

-On November 28, 2018, Rooney cointroduced the Energy Innovation and Carbon Dividend Act of 2018, saying, "to let the free market price out coal, we should consider value pricing carbon.
+On November 28, 2018, Rooney co-introduced the Energy Innovation and Carbon Dividend Act of 2018, saying, "To let the free market price out coal, we should consider value pricing carbon.
 A revenue-neutral carbon fee is an efficient, market-driven incentive to move toward natural gas and away from coal, and to support emerging alternate sources of energy."
 He also cosponsored the 2019 version of the bill.

 In an op-ed published on Politico in September 2019, Rooney declared, "I’m a conservative Republican and I believe climate change is real.
 It’s time for my fellow Republicans in Congress to stop treating this environmental threat as something abstract and political and recognize that it’s already affecting their constituents in their daily lives."
 However, his voting record has not always been so pro-environment.
 He has voted to delay enactment of ozone standards, and to repeal a rule requiring energy companies to reduce waste and emissions.